 Nothing is more baffling, frustrating, and misunderstood in wedges than the concept of “bounce” and “grinds” that permeate the wedge landscape.
-It doesn’t have to be so complicated.
+But it really doesn’t have to be so complicated.

-Every Edison Forged Wedge is developed around the patented Koehler Sole, which has a dual-bounce design that eliminates the need to have different bounces and grinds in the bag.
+Every EDISON 2.0 wedge is built around the patented Koehler Sole, a dual-bounce design that has been proven for over thirty years to eliminate the compromise of having different and specialized bounces and grinds in the bag.

-The Koehler Sole combines a high bounce angle in the front of the sole and a low bounce angle in the back of the sole.
-If your swing is steep or you play in soft conditions, Edison Forged Wedges will perform like a high-bounce wedge.
-If your swing is shallow or you play in firmer conditions, Edison Forged Wedges will perform like a low-bounce wedge.
+If your swing is steep or you play in soft conditions, EDISON 2.0 wedges will perform like a high-bounce wedge.
+If your swing is shallow or you play in firmer conditions, that same EDISON 2.0 wedge will perform like a low-bounce sole design.

 Bounce refers to the downward angle of the bottom of the club in relation to the vertical plane of the shaft.
 It is there to help the club slide through the turf at impact so the leading edge does not dig in.

 Wedges can have a low-bounce angle of less than 7-8 degrees, a high-bounce angle of as much as 30 degrees, or one of the many variants in-between.
 But understand, this number is only part of the equation.
 The functional bounce of any club is a combination of the bounce angle and the width of the sole.